 As with many other legal topics, the realm of discrimination and harassment seems to have its own language.
 The following is a glossary of some of the common terms that are used in discrimination and harassment litigation.

-ADA: Short for the Americans with Disabilities Act, a federal law which protects persons with disabilities from discrimination in many aspects of life, including employment, education, and access to public accommodations.
+ADA: Short for the Americans with Disabilities Act, a federal law that protects persons with disabilities from discrimination in many aspects of life, including employment, education, and access to public accommodations.

 ADEA: Short for the Age Discrimination in Employment Act, a federal law that prohibits discrimination on the basis of age for workers over the age of forty.
 Only employers with more than twenty employees are required to comply with the ADEA.